Garash2k/BBDGG-Emotes-List/README.md

     <td colspan="2">
       4Head, BabyRage, DansGame, EleGiggle, Kreygasm, MingLee, NotLikeThis, PJSalt <a href="https://betterttv.com/emotes/56ec8a535c391d4c7239fe22">(alt sick one)</a>, PogChamp, SMOrc, TooSpicy, ResidentSleeper.
       <br>
-      <em>Opinion</em>: NotLikeThis, PJSalt and SMOrc, or some d.gg version for bewilderment, salt and Orc-ing would would be good additions.
+      <em>Opinion</em>: NotLikeThis, PJSalt and SMOrc, or some d.gg version for bewilderment, salt and Orc-ing would be good additions.
 The rest are redundant with existing emotes.
     </td>
 </table>